liushilive/gitbook-plugin-hide-solution/README.md

 ## Changelog

 * 0.4 Releases:
+	* **0.4.4:** Fixed section title button behaviour to allow better integration with other plugins.
 	* **0.4.3:** Improved dark theme appearance.
 	* **0.4.2:** Improved dark theme support.
 	* **0.4.1:** A section toggle button will be displayed if the section has been toggled once.